NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 2. Create a `BankAccount` class with private attributes for `account_number` and `balance`.
 Implement methods to `deposit`, `withdraw`, and view the current `balance`.

-3. Complete the KBA exercises.
+3. Review the upcoming assessment.

 ### Advanced exercises